\"Writing.Com

 Me: My pleasure!

-Mara ♣ McBain -- It sounds like you took a lot away from NaNo!
+Mara ♣ McBain Author Icon -- It sounds like you took a lot away from NaNo!
 I have a horrible time with my inner editor.
 I agonize over EVERYYYY word. *Blush* The Write In sounds AWESOME!
 I wish I lived close enough to you to do that.

 Me: I wish we lived closer too!
 A write in would be such a blast with all of us!!!

-atwhatcost -- (Submitted Item: "Invalid Item) I've already "powered-through" my first draft.
+atwhatcost -- (Submitted Item: "Invalid ItemOpen in new Window.)
+I've already "powered-through" my first draft.
 I've included the outline of my mountain climbing-novel writing theory with this comment.
 It explains my anticipated journey, even if I wrote this back on my "week-off" between the first and second camp.
 I've passed Camp Get-the-Story-Written.
 I think tomorrow I get to enjoy Camp Get-the-Damn-Thing-Right.
 My snow-covered tent beckons me.
 My carrots are to take a week off before pressing forward.
 With that, the face of Mount Everest loams before me.
 Since I wrote the analogy, I've learned how much more is ahead of me just to climb to the top.
 (Yeah.
 This comment only makes sense, if you read my theory, too.)

 Me: I love your metaphor here and this theory-based item is fantastic.
 Thanks so much for sharing it with me!
 It's going to become part of my visualization techniques!!
 Best of luck with your WiP!

-Quick-Quill -- (Submitted Item: "The Teachings-Draft only) I did do an outline, plot and character descriptions.
+Quick-Quill Author Icon -- (Submitted Item: "The Teachings-Draft onlyOpen in new Window.)
+I did do an outline, plot and character descriptions.
 On WDC I wrote notes on each "chapter" but as I got to writing, the words flowed fast and furious for the first 30,000 words.
 I needed no motivation to keep going, the idea that I-could-do-it was enough.
 It was getting to the end of the plot and still had 10,00o words to go.
 I brainstormed with my sister, another 5,000 and it was the 29th and I needed to get those in.

 Me: How exciting your NaNo experience must have been!
 I love when the words flow so furiously -- such a rush.
 Congrats on all your November success!!!

-Nixie Martell cheerleader -- Hi Nicki!
+Nixie🦊 Author Icon -- Hi Nicki!

 Your totem is my talisman; the bottom of a broken bottle from the 1800's.
 I used to buy and sell antique bottles.